Maps of manifolds of the same dimension with prescribed Thom-Boardman singularities: Introduction

-Assume that $M$ is compact.
-Then by the Thom transversality theorem, generic maps $M\to N$ form a dense open subset in the space of all $C^\infty$-maps $M\to N$ equipped with the Whitney topology.
-The set of Thom-Boardman maps is dense but not open for $n>3$ (see e.\,g.~\cite{wilson}).
+By the Thom transversality theorem generic maps $M\to N$ form a dense open subset in the set of all $C^\infty$-maps $M\to N$ equipped with the strong Whitney topology (see e.\,g.\ \cite[\S3.2]{hirsch-book}).
+The set of Thom-Boardman maps is always dense in this space, but it is not open for $n>3$ (see e.\,g.\ \cite{wilson}).

-We denote the set of all critical points of a map $f$ by $\Sigma (f)$.
-If $f$ is generic, then the preimages of the strata of $\Sigma$ under $j^r(f)$ form a stratification of $\Sigma (f)$.
-Note that every $\Sigma^I(f)$ is a union of certain strata.
-We always assume $\Sigma(f)\subset M$ to be equipped with this stratification.